petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-pages/creating-navigation-menus.md

 ---
 # Creating Navigation Menus

 Clarity's navigation menu is getting cluttered, as it shows all the pages by default.
-The Menu Display fragment's default configuration shows the page hierarchy of the site.
-Remember that you excluded Careers, Sign In, and Search from the default menu display, so those pages aren't showing.
+The Menu Display fragment's default configuration shows the site's page hierarchy.
+Remember that you excluded Careers, Sign In, and Search from the default menu display, so those pages don't appear.

 ![The default navigation menu displays the site's pages.](./creating-navigation-menus/images/01.png)